 Once outside you will find an official taxi for $25 – $30 CUC – you can haggle.
 These are Cubataxi.
 Or walk across the road and you will see very old American and Russian cars pull up.
 Here you can haggle the price to between $5 and $10 approx. It is cheaper if you share.
 We would have done this but seeing it as the early hours of the morning, I thought better.

 The taxi driver rang ahead and the lady came down.
-She organised someone to help us up with the bags, and then instructed us to pay him $4 to take them up.
-Not knowing the money, I gave him $3, and later discovered this is way too much.
+She organized someone to help us up with the bags and then instructed us to pay him $4 to take them up.
+Not knowing the money, I gave him $3 and later discovered this is way too much.
 The owner said it was too later for her to leave, and I agreed, so she slept in what we later discovered was her real bedroom, but she would rent it out as a 2 bedroom apartment.

 We discovered after a visit to about 10 banks and money changers that only one place in Obispo about ¾ way toward the water (opposite Johnson drug) accepted international travel and Mastercard.

 Explorason had a great idea.
-We hired a ‘bicitaxi’ and he showed us around Havana.
-We agreed on 1 hour, but the 1 hour became 2, then 3 hours and we are way out at the Plaza la Revolution.
+We hired a ‘Bicitaxi’ and he showed us around Havana.
+We agreed to spend an hour, but the 1 hour became 2, then 3 hours and we are way out at the Plaza la Revolution.

 Cuba is amazing.
 Havana is in a way a sad city.